yczeng/hackbrown-2017/README.md

 to use vox.io, run iochatcmd.py and go to https://true.localtunnel.me/ to say your command.
 Example available commands are: "search google *insert search* and "search youtube *insert search*"

-iochat uses python modules subprocess, os, time, webbrowser, string, urllib, urllib2, BeautifulSoup, and evdev
+iochatcmd.py uses python modules subprocess, os, time, webbrowser, string, urllib, urllib2, BeautifulSoup, and evdev Vox.io also runs on linux machines